 Chimney stacks

-Repair category:
+Repair category: 1

-Notes: The chimneyhead is affected by typical weathering and there are sections of loose and cracked rendering.
-This is fairly typical of the materials used.
+Notes: The mutual chimney is affected by typical staining and weathering and some repointing etc. can be anticipated as part of an ongoing maintenance programme.

-Roofing including roof space
+Roofing including roof space Repair category: 2

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.